Tags - Prefix Information

-For the example the new image 'Browser' allows easy access to filter and browse images via tags.
+For example, the new image 'Browser' allows easy access to filter and browse images via tags.

 Tags are free-form and created by contributors as they need them.
 Tags can have an optional 'prefix' that refines the meaning of the tag.
-For example the tag [airport:London City] has the prefix of 'airport', in this case serving to clarify refering to the London City Airport, rather than (for example) the 'City of London'.
+For example, the tag [airport:London City] has the prefix of 'airport', in this case serving to clarify it's referring to the London City Airport, rather than (for example) the 'City of London'.

-We have a number special meaning prefixes, detailed here:
+We have a number of special meaning prefixes, detailed here:

 Can view the Geographical Context list.
-Only introduced in March 2011, so only some images currently have Context assigned.
+Only introduced in March 2011, so many earlier images do not currently have Context assigned.